hikaya-io/activity/README.md

   <a href="https://spectrum.chat/hikaya" rel="nofollow"><img src="https://withspectrum.github.io/badge/badge.svg" alt="Join the community on Spectrum"/></a>
 </p>

-This is the source code that runs [**Activity**](https://hikaya.io).
+This is the source code that runs the [**Activity**](https://hikaya.io/index#content4-8) application.
 If you want to use Activity then you don't need to run this code, we offer a hosted version of the app at [activity.hikaya.app](https://activity.hikaya.app).

-If you'd like to run your own copy of Activity or contribute to development then this is the place for you.
+If you'd like to run your own copy of Activity or contribute to its development then this is the place for you.

 <!-- ## Configuration
 ## To deploy changes in activity servers